Wobblyyyy/microsvr/readme.md

 of my boredom during a physics lecture I don't want to pay attention to.

 <h2>Configuration</h2>

 A configuration file is required to use _microsvr_.
 This file must be named `microsvrconfig.json` and must be in the same directory as the `microsvr` executable.
 See the `microsvrconfig.json` file in this project for an example on how to configure _microsvr_.

-<h2>Dependencies</h2>
-As of now, you'll need _ripgrep_ in order to actually use _microsvr_.
-I'm planning on removing the dependency on _ripgrip_ in future versions, but for now, make sure you have the `rg` command available.

-If you're on Linux, just do `sudo apt install ripgrep`.